realityexpander/How_to_program_from_ground_up/05-Software.md

     - ###### variables
     - ### BIG IDEA — "Variables" are just named values for memory locations used to store data, and easier for humans to remember and use.

-    - "Variables" are just named values for memory locations used to store data
+    - "Variables" are just named values for memory locations used to store data.
         - Often called "fields," "attributes," "labels," or "properties."
     - The data is a representation of something else, like a number or a letter, or maybe a color, or an address for another location in memory.
-    - Variables are a convenient way to give a name to a location in memory
+    - Variables are a convenient way to give a name to a location in memory.
     - The assembler uses to the name of the variable to access the value of the variable, instead of the address of the variable in memory.
 This is much easier for humans to remember and use.
     - The naming is solely for the convenience of the human programmer, as the machine doesn't care what the variable is